javajavascript/fullstack-app-frontend/README.md

 Enter the following queries and execute them one by one:
 `create database fullstack;`

 `show databases;`

 `use fullstack;`

 `show tables;`

+Go on the UI and create a user, which will create the user table, then execute these commands:

 `desc user;` (description user)

 `select * from user;`

 Click on Schemas on left side bottom, refresh, and you will see the database